 1971: The spaghetti western film Blindman, starring Ringo Starr as the brother of a notorious bandit, debuted in Rome.
 The theme for the movie was written by Starr and was the B-side of his 1972 single “Back Off Boogaloo.”
 The track was produced by Klaus Voorman with additional assistance from Badfinger’s Pete Ham.

 1974: Faces released their last official single, “You Can Make Me Dance, Sing or Anything (Even Take the Dog for a Walk, Mend a Fuse, Fold Away the Ironing Board, or Any Other Domestic Shortcomings).”
-The song reached #12 in the UK over Christmas and still holds the record for the longest song-title ever to hit the British chart.
+The song reached #12 in the UK over Christmas and still holds the record for the longest song title ever to enter the British chart.

-1975: The J. Geils Band began recording their second live album, Blow Your Face Out, at a show in the band’s hometown of Boston Garden.
-Four nights later, the second recording for the album took place at Cobo Hall in Detroit, Michigan.
+1975: The J. Geils Band began recording their second live album, Blow Your Face Out, at a show in the band’s hometown of Boston.
+Four nights later, the second recording for the album took place at Cobo Hall in Detroit.

 1975: “Take It to the Limit” by the Eagles was released.
 The single reached #4 on the Billboard chart and was the last Eagles song to feature founding member Bernie Leadon before he was replaced by guitarist Joe Walsh.

-1975: “Evil Woman,” the first single from Electric Light Orchestra’s Face the Music LP, entered the Billboard Hot 100.
+1975: “Evil Woman,” the first single from Electric Light Orchestra’s fifth studio album, Face the Music, entered the Billboard Hot 100.
 It became the band’s first worldwide hit and reached #10 on both the US and UK charts.
-According to the song’s writer, Jeff Lynne, “Evil Woman,” was originally intended to simply be filler for the album, and was written in just thirty minutes—the quickest Lynne had ever written a song.
+According to the song’s writer, Jeff Lynne, “Evil Woman,” was originally intended to simply be filler for the album and was written in just thirty minutes—the quickest Lynne had ever written a song.